juancarlospaco/nim-nudesbait/README.md

 This is designed to be very light weight but very tempting for Scammers.

+This is can be used as a "Trust test", if you say someone Not to browse your files and you prove that person browsed your Nude photos.

 ZIP can be Previewed as a normal folder nowadays, breaking the illusion of a Bait.

 Compressed file extraction tends to be verbose, show progress, list extracted files, show GUI, breaking the illusion of a Bait.